im-nihal/FileHive/README.md

 ![filehive ss](https://github.com/its-nihal-patel/FileHive/assets/119946323/ad8cdc44-ef76-447e-95d6-00cabb5cbf23)
 # FileHive

 FileHive, A simple file manager GUI application which works on both windows & linux.
+Fully coded in python using GUI library Tkinter.

 The application boasts a sleek & intuitive GUI, presenting files and folders in a convenient grid layout.
 This organized display allows for quick access to files.

 To enhance navigation, FileHive includes a sidebar with various options, enabling you to swiftly jump to specific directories and locations within file system.